top of page

 Rule of thumb:

-• If triggers stack for two days, don’t keep it private on day three.
+If triggers stack for two days, don’t keep it private on day three.

 Step 5: Replace “Avoidance Days” with a Recovery Plan for the Next 48 Hours

-A snowball often peaks when someone is exhausted and unstructured: poor sleep, skipped routines, little connection, no plan for evenings.
+A snowball often peaks when someone is exhausted and unstructured: poor sleep, skipped routines, little connection, and no plan for evenings.

 You don’t just need to “not relapse.”
 You need a plan that lowers pressure and increases support.

-Practical actions: build a simple 2-day plan
+Practical actions: Build a simple 2-day plan

-For the next 2 days, I will
+For the next 2 days, I will:

 • Sleep protection: Go to bed early, wake up early, and exercise.